lordmatt/URX/README.md

 # URX
-An extensible library for handling Resource Identifies in a web-generation context.
+An extensible library for handling Resource Identifiers in a web-generation context.

 Handles URLs and URNs like a pro.
 It does not however really do anything with them as that is your job.